mueller91/mueller91.github.io/_projects/labelfix.markdown

 </div>

 However, it turns out that even in the most popular datasets, there are a number of instances whose labels $$y$$ are plain wrong.
-Consider the following examples from the Cifar-10 dataset:
+Consider the following examples from the Cifar-10 dataset, where the semantics of the image do not correspond to the label.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">